rileywheadon/ffa-docs/docs/eda-trend-ams-mean.md

 ## Mann-Kendall (MK) Test

-The **MK test** detects statistically significant monotonic trends in a time series assuming independence.
+The **Mann-Kendall (MK) Test** detects statistically significant monotonic trends in a time series under the assumption of independence (i.e. no autocorrelation).

-- Null hypothesis: No monotonic trend.
+- Null hypothesis: There is no monotonic trend.
-- Alternative hypothesis: A monotonic trend exists (upward or downward).
+- Alternative hypothesis: A (upward or downward) monotonic trend exists.

 Define $\text{sign} (x)$ to be $1$ if $x > 0$, $0$ if $x = 0$, and $-1$ otherwise.